quantify-os/quantify-core/docs/usage.rst

 - Each settable accepts a single float value.
 - Gettables return a single float value, **OR**
-- Gettables return a 1D array of floats, with each element corresponding to a *different y dimension*.
+- Gettables return a 1D array of floats, with each element corresponding to a *different Y dimension*.

 **Batched:**